-Because of the change in the format and year-span from April-March to July-June of AQARs, the filling of information and data for the academic years of 2011-12, 2012-13, 2013-14, 2014-15 and 2015-16 are adjusted the same are being compiled and will be submitted very soon together.
-In principle approval of the reports will be taken from the Vice Chancellor and after his approval the same shall be placed before the ensuing syndicate for post facto approval.
+Because of the change in the format of AQARs, the filling of information and data for the academic years of 2012-13, 2013-14, 2014-15 and 2015-16 are adjusted and readjusted and the same are being compiled and will be submitted jointly very soon together.
+In principle approval of the reports will be taken from Vice-chancellor and after his approval the same will be placed before the ensuing syndicate for post facto approval.